ItzMaxTV/F1RST4TT4CK-WRITEUP/README.md

 # F1rst-4tt4ck Write Up
 A beginner-level CTF challenge as one of the [TryHackMe room](https://tryhackme.com/room/f4), which focus on Stenography, Cracking, and processing audio files.
-Don't forget to run these commands before starting!
+Don't forget to run this command before starting!

 apt-get update -y && apt-get upgrade -y && apt-get install libsox-fmt-mp3 -y